chrisdeaner/chrisdeaner.github.io/_posts/news/2024-04-02-further-afield-new.md

 Further Afield will be released on Ernest Jenning Record Co and will be available on all the streaming platforms, Bandcamp, and vinyl.
 You can pre-order the vinyl [here](https://ernestjenning.limitedrun.com/products/778312).
-It will also be available on CD with the songs from our EP, [Summer 2019: Extended Play](/summer-2019-ep/) included as a bonus.
+It will also be available in Japan on CD on [7ep](http://7ep.net/) with the songs from [Summer 2019: Extended Play](/summer-2019-ep/) included as a bonus.

 It's nice to be back.
 Talk soon.